Simo Valakari

 Simo Johannes Valakari (born 28 April 1973) is a Finnish football manager and a former international football player.
-He is currently the manager of Scottish Championship side St Johnstone.
+He is currently the manager of Scottish Premiership side St Johnstone.

 Playing career

 Club

 Valakari played in the youth sector of Käpylän Pallo (KäPa) in Käpylä, Helsinki, and began his senior career with KäPa first team in 1990 in the fourth-tier Kolmonen.
 He played also for Kontula-based club KontU in the Finnish second-tier Ykkönen and third-tier Kakkonen, before first moving to Veikkausliiga club FinnPa in 1995 and then to Scottish Premier League club Motherwell in 1996.
 After four seasons in Scotland, he was off to Derby County in the Premier League.

 Valakari failed to become a first team regular at Pride Park Stadium and decided to join Dallas Burn for the 2004 MLS season and finished the year with a goal and four assists.
 Following the 2006 season, his contract was not renewed with the team, known by that time as FC Dallas.

 Valakari decided to return to Finland for the 2007 Veikkausliiga season, where he signed for TPS, managed by Mixu Paatelainen.
 He retired from playing in 2009 after several injuries.